 Obesity Research Working Group

-A focus of Dr. Blumberg's laboratory is the use of brain scanning techniques to elucidate the differences in brain circuitry that underlie mood disorders, and how these differences develop.
+A focus of Dr. Blumberg's laboratory is the use of brain scanning techniques to elucidate the differences in brain circuitry that underlie mood disorders, and how these differences develop in children and adolescence and change over the lifespan into later life.
 The laboratory has identified differences in parts of the brain that are important in emotional regulation in bipolar disorder, including differences in the pattern of their development in the disorder.
 For example, the laboratory has identified amygdala differences that are present in adults with bipolar disorder and also in adolescents with bipolar disorder suggesting that these are features that appear early, at least by adolescence in the disorder.
 Differences in the ventral prefrontal cortex (a part of the brain that includes the orbitofrontal cortex, the part of the prefrontal cortex above the eyes) appear to progress over the course of adolescence in bipolar disorder.
 This suggests that early intervention might be able to prevent progression and help prognosis.
-Preliminary evidence suggests treatment may reverse some of the brain differences and may have the potential to prevent this progression.
+Recently, they identified brain circuitry differences in adolescents and young adults who made suicide attempts.
+Preliminary evidence suggests treatment may reverse some of the brain differences and may have the potential to prevent mood disorder progression and suicide.

-The lab is working intensively on genetic and environmental factors that may contribute to the differences in development and that may point to new prevention and treatment strategies.
-Brain scanning techniques used in this work include structural magnetic resonance imaging (MRI) to study the size and shape of brain structures, functional magnetic resonance imaging (fMRI) to study how the parts of the brain function individually and as part of brain circuits, and diffusion tensor imaging (DTI) to study the connections between brain structures.
+The lab is working intensively on genetic and environmental factors that may contribute to the brain differences and that may point to new prevention and treatment strategies.
+Brain scanning techniques used in this work include structural magnetic resonance imaging (MRI) to study the size and shape of brain structures (including cutting edge new methods with 7 Tesla MRI scanning), functional magnetic resonance imaging (fMRI) to study how the parts of the brain function individually and as part of brain circuits, and diffusion tensor imaging (DTI) to study the connections between brain structures.